SMA6 and Embedded 3D Printing for Multi-Material Ceramics

 Which Conditions Make Embedded Printing Viable?

-The method accommodates materials with very different properties within the Additive Manufacturinge SMA6 matrix, indicating broad adaptability across material systems.
+The method accommodated materials with very different properties—dense, hydrophilic steel and light, hydrophobic graphite—within the SMA6-based system, indicating potential versatility across material systems.

-- Thermal management: electronics and energy systems with internal cooling channels
+• Thermal management for electronics and energy systems that may leverage internal cooling;

 Why Partner with Baikowski?

-Every Additive Manufacturing line has its own window.
-SMA6 excelled in this study, and Baikowski’s wider portfolio includes specialized alumina grades for diverse processes.
+R&D lab work at Baikowski SAEvery Additive Manufacturing line has its own window.
+Baikowski’s wider portfolio includes specialized alumina grades for diverse processes.

 We help you tune powder, rheology and sintering: custom formulations that match your process parameters, collaborative optimization to boost yield and performance, consistent quality batch after batch.